 The Gillette-ad shows scenes of sexual harassment and bullying and states that it’s been going on ‘far too long’.
 In other words, it reinforces that men are engaged in such behavior for a long time (without any consequences) and that is the main behavior they display.
 It is as if, this kind of behaviour is a regular behaviour of men and hence masculinity is toxic.
 If the world was really so bad, then how did we have survived in this world?
-The fact that we are still living peacefully, shows that very high majority of men are not like that.
+The fact that we are still living peacefully, shows that a very high majority of men are not like that.
 Else every day we would have either committed such act or would have suffered from this.
-Since we live a peaceful life, it proves that behavior of some stray men can’t define masculinity and masculinity isn’t toxic as shown in this advert.
+Since we live a peaceful life, it proves that the behavior of some stray men can’t define masculinity and masculinity isn’t toxic as shown in this advert.

 3. Men Enjoy Sexual Harassment of Women